zkwinkle/.config/README.md

 - Add hooks for reloading everything neovim (impossible)

 ### Polybar
+- Fix _the font situation_ (config is a mess, I would like to give it an emoji font that actually has all the emojis but as minimalist svg icons)
 - Power (on/off/sleep/restart) menu
 - I'd like to maybe fit in music info and a volume _bar_, but it won't fit nicely in my current main bar, would need to think of a different design